If you're worried about someone try to get them to talk to you.

 Don’t forget to ask how this person is feeling.
 Sometimes people will talk you through all the facts of what happened, why it happened and what actions they are thinking of taking, but never say how they actually feel.

 Revealing your innermost emotions - anger, sadness, fear, hope, jealously, despair and so on – can be a huge relief.
-It sometimes also give clues about what the person is really most worried about.
+It sometimes also gives clues about what the person is really most worried about.

 Check they know where to get help